 If you're taking care of an elderly mother or father or dealing with the demands of helping a loved one or friend who is chronically sick, elderly or disabled, you’re not alone.
-You are one of the millions of Americans who take care of an aging adult.
-Family caregivers comprise about 80 percent of at-home care, but as opposed to registered nurses and home health aides, they are unpaid for their kindly acts.
+You are one of millions of Americans who take care of an aging adult.
+Family caregivers comprise about 80 percent of at home care, but as opposed to registered nurses and home health aides, they are unpaid for their kindly acts.

 Caregiving is a hard job that can put a strain on marriages, careers and emotional wellness.
 Those who care for loved ones must be sure to care for themselves, too.

 - It's Difficult to Tell Your Parents What to Do